 In 2018 Google included SwiftVEE in the first edition of Launchpad Africa Accelerator which assists startups to enhance their operations through financial assistance and mentorship.

 This is basically a mobile business account that allows farmers to save, borrow and make payments for various farm inputs.
 The platform can also be used by agri-buyers to conveniently buy produce from farmers.
-Agri-wallet is a creation of Dodore Kenya, which is a company that develops and deploys mobile wallets that help vulnerable communities save for purposeful activities.
-Agri-wallet has been recognized for its innovative efforts and in the process, the startup has been awarded by notable organizations including World Bank and MasterCard Foundation.
+Agri-wallet is a creation of Dodore Kenya.
+A company that develops and deploys mobile wallets that help vulnerable communities save for purposeful activities.
+Agri-wallet has been recognized for its innovative efforts and in the process.
+The startup has been awarded by notable organizations including World Bank and MasterCard Foundation.

-In 2015, Alima Bawah and Awin Peter founded this startup in Ghana with the objective of creating a link between livestock farmers and veterinarians.
+In 2015, Alima Bawah and Awin Peter founded this startup in Ghana.
+With the objective of creating a link between livestock farmers and veterinarians.
 Through this platform, farmers can easily access animal vaccines and other livestock healthcare-related services using their mobile phones.
 The onboarding procedure involves a simple subscription process that can even be completed with a basic ‘non-smart’ phone.
-After collecting all the farmers’ relevant information, the CowTribe staff then creates schedules that are tailored to individual needs.
+After collecting all the farmers’ relevant information, the CowTribe staff creates schedules that are tailored to individual needs.

 This innovative business-to-business (B2B) venture maintains a sustainable supply channel for retail outlets.
 The platform enables vendors to order quality agricultural produce from farmers.
 Twiga Foods goes a step further and guarantees delivery of the farm produce to various urban centers around Kenya.
 An amazing aspect of this service is that all transactions are cashless, which makes processes efficient and transparent.

-This so-called ‘Uber for tractors’ is a convenient service that enables farmers to access tractor services through an app or registered booking agents.
+This so-called ‘Uber for tractors’ is a convenient service.
+It enables farmers to access tractor services through an app or registered booking agents.
 Once a tractor owner accepts a farmer’s request, the process of deploying an available tractor begins.
 The whole process is monitored until completion for quality assurance.
 Hello Tractor continues to create solid networks that bring together booking agents, tractor owners, and financiers.